Medical Evaluation of the Impact of Prolonged Stress on the Body

 - physical recovery capacity

-When these mechanisms remain activated for prolonged periods, the body may experience symptoms of persistent exhaustion.
+When these mechanisms remain activated over extended periods, some individuals may experience manifestations of persistent fatigue or exhaustion.

 Medical Evaluation of Chronic Stress